El-Potato-Slayer/El-Potato-Slayer/README.md

 ## Hey!
-I'm a Full-Stack Developer with a background in Computer Science & Physics
+I'm a full-stack developer with a background in computer science & physics

 I have a passion for:
 - Problem-solving and learning new technologies